Updated March 7, 2019.

-- Also, as a special incentive for its existing franchisees, The Bar Method may offer existing franchisees (or their Affiliated Entity(ies)) who are acquiring a second franchise a reduced initial franchise fee of $40,000, and those acquiring a third or subsequent franchise a reduced initial franchise fee of $30,000.
+- As a special incentive for existing franchisees, the franchisor may offer existing franchisees (or their Affiliated Entity(ies)) who are acquiring a second and subsequent franchise a reduced initial franchise fee of $40,000.

-- Any existing Bar Method Studio that you or your Affiliated Entity(ies) acquire from The Bar Method, its affiliate, or another franchisee would not count toward these thresholds.
+- Any existing Bar Method Studio that you or your Affiliated Entity(ies) acquire from the franchisor, its affiliate, or another franchisee would not count toward these thresholds.

-- If you are an existing franchisee whose current Franchise Agreement provides for a discounted initial franchise fee for an additional franchise, then your initial franchise fee is $37,500.
+- If you are an existing franchisee whose current Franchise Agreement provides for a discounted initial franchisee fee for an additional franchise, then your initial franchise fee is $39,000.

-- Bar Method Studios typically occupy approximately 2,000 to 4,000 square feet of space, although some highly populated areas with appropriate demographics might justify larger spaces.
+- Bar Method Studios typically occupy approximately 1,800 to 3,000 square feet of space, although some highly-populated areas with appropriate demographics might justify larger spaces.

 - You probably will also have to pay the landlord a first and last months’ rent deposit and possibly a lease security deposit when you sign the lease.